Cemeteries and memorials

 Times have changed, and there is now far more flexibility associated with how you choose to leave your final footprint.
 At MidCoast Council our aim is to contemporise our approach, provide a range of different options, and to support the needs of our community members in their end of life planning in the MidCoast region.

-Help us by completing the online survey here(PDF, 377KB).
+Help us by completing the online survey here.
+Alternatively, you can download and print the pdf version here(PDF, 159KB) .

 Please note, we are currently working on improving our cemetery information and procedures.
 New content will be added here very soon.